 Contrary to popular belief, most tomato soup recipes are really not all that healthy.
+They are filled with unwanted fats and sugar.
 This recipe for tomato soup is dairy free, vegan and of course good for you.

 I paired vine ripened and roma tomatoes with red peppers, fresh herbs, garlic, sea salt and all the good stuff.

 Popped it in the oven to slow roast at 300 degrees for 2 hours and my house smelled like a pizzeria.
 It must have been the fresh oregano, thyme and garlic.